minusobjects/Message-Medium/README.md

 ![image of home_page](docs/caps/m-cap-home.jpg)

 Message is a full-stack single-page web application inspired by the blog/news site Medium.
-It utilizes Ruby on Rails (backend), PostgreSQL (database), and React.js/Redux (frontend).
+It utilizes Ruby on Rails (back-end), PostgreSQL (database), and React.js/Redux (front-end).
 The goal of Message is to provide an elegant and inviting experience for both the reading and writing of stories.

 ## Features & Implementation